For retailers and their customers, the holiday season is all about decking the malls and buying gifts for loved ones.

-One drawback of A/B testing is that results and insights might not always be applicable to the off-peak season.
-What attracts holiday shoppers might not have the same effect on your regular customer base.
+One drawback of A/B testing is that results and insights might not always be applicable in the off-peak season.
 Holiday customers may be driven to purchase by a different set of motivations, such as urgency or pricing.

 Don’t let that deter you from running these tests during the holidays.
-At a minimum, the insights you gain will definitely inform your marketing strategies for the next holiday season
+At the very least, the insights you gain will inform your marketing strategies for the next holiday season.

 A/B testing is not a one-off tactic.
-As each test is a randomized trial, it requires multiple tests to get more reliable results.
+As each test is a randomized trial, it requires multiple iterations to get reliable results.
 The right solution would enable you to execute the tests well repeatedly.
-By getting it right, you will learn more about your customers and prospects, improve their experiences, and increase revenue, not just during holiday seasons, but during off-peak periods as well.
+By doing so, you will:

 To learn more about how A/B testing can optimize your user experience and increase ROI during the holidays and beyond, request a demo today.